+Service names should be syntactically valid DNS names (as per RFC 1035) which can be resolved to one or more network addresses.
+If an API is composed of several services they should be named in a way to help discoverability.
+One way to do this is for the Service Names to share a common prefix.
+For example the services build.VAappname.com and buildresults.VAappnameapis.com are both services that are part of the VAappname Build API

 The naming conventions for the configuration parameters should reflect the following:

 Application name

-This will be a short name for the application that is associated with this property.
+This will be a short name for the application based on the APP code that is associated with this property.
 For example, “vet360” for the Vet360 application.

 Platform type: